ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 How to get a test character model?
 -------------------
-The easiest way to get a character model is downloading Unity-Chan in the assetstore.
+The easiest way to get a character model is by downloading Unity-Chan in the assetstore.

 Also, here are some websites that can download models(If the creator allows it)
 - https://3d.nicovideo.jp/